How to Improve Project Prioritization

 As noted in Harvard Business Review, many organizations have no way to identify, measure, and manage the impact of projects on teams and managers.

-More work is simply added to the backlog, with no insight into the consequences for other projects and resource allocation.
+More work is simply added to the backlog, with no insight into the consequences for important projects and resource allocation.

 2. Planning in Silos